Skip to content ↓

 Physical Education

-Our weekly PE session will be on a Wednesday (for both classes).
+Our weekly PE session will be on a Monday (for both classes).
 Please note children need to bring their PE kit into school.
-Please remove earrings before school unless your child can do this themselves.
-Our weekly PE lessons will focus on Gymnastics, this will be inside (shorts needed).
-Our block week is the week commencing 13th November, in these sessions we will be developing our Football skills.
+Girls and boys will change in seperate classrooms.
+Our weekly PE sessions will be Netball (outside) and this will be Netball outdoors.
+Week beginning 4th March is our blocked PE, this will be outdoor Tag Rugby (outside).

 Earrings may not be worn during PE lessons.
 Please remove before school unless your child is able to remove them, themselves.